UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/containers_rust.md

 ```

 :::callout
-Note that we are using the `?` operator to propagate errors from the csv crate `from_path` function, and the `parse` function to the return value of the `main` function.
-Helpfully, the text of the error is printed to the screen when the program is run and an error occurs.
+Note that we are using the `?` operator to propagate errors from the csv crate
+`from_path` function, and the `parse` function to the return value of the `main`
+function.
+Helpfully, the text of the error is printed to the screen when the
+program is run and an error occurs.
+You will learn more about error handling in
+the next section.
 :::

 :::callout
 You might run into an issue with the borrow checker using the example code above.
 Notice how we get a reference to a `str` for the `iris_class` variable.
 Think about the lifetime of this reference and how it relates to the `Vec` container you are constructing.
 You might need to use the `to_owned` or `to_string` methods to fix this.